junegunn/limelight.vim/README.md

 ### Limelight for a selected range

 You can invoke `:Limelight` for a visual range.
-There are also `<Plug>` mappings for normal and visual mode for the purpose.
+There are also `<Plug>` mappings for a normal and visual mode for the purpose.

 ```vim
 nmap <Leader>l <Plug>(Limelight)